MatthewVance/stubby-docker/README.md

 Next, point your DNS to the IP of your Docker host running the Unbound container.

+### Use a customized Unbound configuration
+Instead of using this image's default Unbound configuration, you may supply your own unbound.conf.
+See my [unbound-docker README](https://github.com/MatthewVance/unbound-docker/blob/master/README.md#use-a-customized-unbound-configuration) for further details.
+Note, you will likely want to apply the concepts from those directions via [docker-compose.yml](https://github.com/MatthewVance/stubby-docker/blob/master/stubby/stubby.yml).

 ## Issues

 If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/MatthewVance/stubby-docker/issues).